Learning the local language is crucial for expatriates on overseas assignments

 Most Spoken Languages in the World

 Out of the most popular languages, Chinese Mandarin is often seen as the most important language for expat employees, especially if residing in China, which is one of the largest economies in the world.
-Other popular languages including Spanish, Hindi, Portuguese, French, Arabic, Russian and Japanese.
-Spanish is the primary language of Central America and South America, not to mention Cuba and parts of the U.S..
-French is also widely spoken in varies countries, including Canada, Belgium, and Haiti.
+Other common languages include Spanish, Hindi, Portuguese, French, Arabic, Russian and Japanese.
+Spanish is the primary language of Central America and South America, Cuba and parts of the U.S. French is also widely spoken in varies countries, including Canada, Belgium, and Haiti.

-How to Learn a Foreign Language
+How to Learn a Foreign Language?

-- Join a language learning group or attending a course: There are usually many language learning groups available in major cities in popular expat destination countries.
+Join a language learning group or attend a course: There are usually many language learning groups available in major cities across popular expat host nations.
 Try to find a local colleague or friend who would be willing to help you learn the language.
 If you can not find anyone who speaks the language or there are no language learning groups, try to apply and attend a language learning course.

-- Employer-Sponsored: It is recommended that the expat employer provide some language courses both before and during the expat assignment.
+Employer-Sponsored: It is recommended that the expat employer provide some language courses both before and during the expat assignment.
 Even just learning a few words and phrases can help your expat employees better integrate into their new surroundings.

-- Embrace making mistakes: The best way to learn a new language is practicing.
+Embrace making mistakes: The best way to learn a new language is by practicing.
 Don’t worry about making mistakes.
 Focus on the practicing process other than on perfection.
 The more you speak, the better chance you will get to the ideal level.